 How to check to see if homebrew beer fermentation is complete

-A hydrometer is a tool used to measure the density, velocity, and gravity of liquid.
-It is an eclosed glass tube, much like an oversized thermometer, with numeric readings, mercury, and lead inside.
+A hydrometer is a tool used to measure the density, velocity, and gravity of the liquid.
+It is an enclosed glass tube, much like an oversized thermometer, with numeric readings, mercury, and lead inside.

 Fun fact, some thermometers, especially older models, also contained mercury.
 This type of thermometer was invented by Mr. (Daniel Gabriel) Fahrenheit himself in 1714.
 A hydrometer is not a thermometer, they just share a common metal.
 The hydrometer was “formally” invented by William Nicholson in 1790.
 However, similar instruments date back to ancient Greece.
 The modern hydrometer was developed based on the Archimedes’ Principle, a physical law of buoyancy.

 How to use a hydrometer to check for complete fermentation

 To use a hydrometer, just follow these quick steps!

 Extract a sample

 Before pitching the yeast, retrieve a sample of your (cooled!) wort.

 Although you can take a reading directly from your brew, I highly recommend taking a sample.
 This way, you limit the probability of contamination, which could harm your brew.
 Use a beer thief, like this one from FastRack or this one from Home Brew Ohio (Or just swing by your local homebrew store.)